scvanama612/ece_py/README.md

 # ElecPy

-ElecPy is a Python project originally created by Parshwanath V Jain (PVJ) on September 8, 2023.
-It is now actively maintained by Sai Chandra Vanama.
+ElecPy is a Python project it is now actively maintained by Sai Chandra Vanama.
 ElecPy aims to combine the fields of electronics and computer science on a surface level, making it easier to perform basic electronic calculations and experiments.
 The project provides a command-line interface for various electronic calculations and simulations.

 ## Features